-Principal Director Deputy Chief Information Officer for Command, Control, Communications and
+Deputy Chief Information Officer for Command, Control, & Communications,

-Computers and Information Infrastructure Capabilities, Office of the Secretary of Defense,
+Office of the Secretary of Defense, Chief Information Officer

-Kevin M Mulvihill is a member of the Senior Executive Service, and the Principal Director Deputy Chief Information Officer for Command, Control, Communications and Computers and Information Infrastructure Capabilities, Office of the Secretary of Defense, Chief Information Officer, Washington DC.
+Kevin Mulvihill is a member of the Senior Executive Service, and the Deputy Chief Information Officer for Command, Control, and Communications (C3), Office of the Secretary of Defense, Chief Information Officer.
 He provides strategic direction, policy guidance, and oversight to enable the Department to effectively define, prioritize, acquire, govern, manage, and implement C3 capabilities in support of DoD operations.
-As Principal Director, Mr. Mulvihill provides policy and guidance to execute Principle Staff Assistant responsibilities for: spectrum; communications systems and networks; C2 and coalition information sharing capabilities; Position, Navigation and Timing (PNT); Tactical Network Management; Waveform Management; and Enterprise Mobility.
+As DCIO, Mr. Mulvihill provides policy and guidance to execute Principle Staff Assistant responsibilities for: spectrum; communications systems and networks; C2 and coalition information sharing capabilities; Position, Navigation and Timing (PNT); Tactical Network Management; Waveform Management; and Enterprise Mobility.
 He leads teams responsible for the horizontal and vertical integration of operational level C2 and strategic command, control and communications, supporting joint and coalition concepts of operations.

 Prior to his current assignment, Mr. Mulvihill led modernization efforts for DoD Satellite Communications, data links and tactical communication capabilities in support of warfighter needs for the DoD CIO.